joliebui-05/AdventureWorks-PowerBI-Dashboard/README.md

 <br>

-After data preparation, a relational model was designed to support sales, returns, product, customer, territory, and time-based analysis.
+After data preparation, a data model was designed to support sales, returns, customer, product, territory, and time-based analysis.
+The model was optimized for efficient filtering, reusable calculations, and scalable reporting.
 The model uses a **hybrid dimensional structure**:

-- A Start Schema Model connects the main fact tables to customer, territory, date, and product dimensions.
+- A star schema design connects the main fact tables to the customer, territory, date, and product dimensions.
 - The product hierarchy is normalized into separate product, subcategory, and category tables, creating a snowflake structure.

 #### Model Structure